rebekahcallkacz/interactive-daily-normals/README.md

 ## Questions
 * Where should I store the data?
-SQLite?
-Postgres?
+MongoDB Atlas/Postgres
 * Is there a preferred order to creating the different pieces of the project?